banisterious/obsidian-oneirometrics/README.md

 - The "Show more" button for dream content now reliably expands and collapses content in the Dream Entries table across all tested themes and with/without custom CSS snippets
 - All debug and backup log files are now stored in the `logs/` folder and excluded from version control
 - A temporary debug button ("Debug: Attach Show More Listeners") is available at the top of the project note to manually attach event listeners for expand/collapse buttons if needed
 - Backup files now use the .bak extension instead of .md for better file management

+## New Features (May 2025)

+- **OneiroMetrics Path:** Path to the main note where your dream metrics are stored (previously called "Project Note").
+- **Selected Notes/Folders:** Choose individual notes or entire folders to analyze for dream metrics.